How to Avoid Insect Infestations in Mulch

 Inorganic mulch may include gravel, pebbles, or stone, as well as man-made materials like ground tires, plastic, or other non-plant material.
 This type of mulch does not improve the organic matter in soil and is usually separated from the soil layer by landscape fabric or plastic.
 These types of mulch typically last longer than the organic types listed above.

+Mulch can attract millipedes, centipedes, spiders, sowbugs, earwigs, ants, and even cockroaches crawling around in mulch beds.
 Many insects seek out the conditions that mulch naturally provides.
-That’s why it’s not uncommon to see millipedes, centipedes, spiders, sowbugs, earwigs, ants, and even cockroaches crawling around in mulch beds.
 These pests can be beneficial for breaking down organic mulch and can even feed on garden pests.
 If they don’t bother you, it may be best to let them be.
 However, should you wish to rid your garden beds of these insects, a pest control professional can help you come up with a strategy to reduce the unwanted pests while protecting your plants.

 There are myths that mulch could transport termite colonies to a home.
 The probability of termites being transported in organic mulch is very low, since they would have to survive the mulching process, bagging (if applicable), and transportation to the house.
 And if they survived this, there would still have to be enough termites left to sustain reproductive levels.
 If you happen to purchase mulch in bags and are concerned about any pests inside, you can leave the bag in the sun before spreading the mulch.
 Once the mulch reaches 120 degrees Fahrenheit for one or more hours, any bugs within the bags should be terminated.